MIILBURY – Walter R. Beasley, 94, passed away peacefully on Saturday, March 11th, surrounded by his loving family.

-Family and friends are invited to celebrate Margaret’s life by gathering for a time of visitation on Friday, Sept.
-23rd from 9:30 to 11:00 a.m. in Mulhane Home for Funerals, 45 N. Main Street in Millbury.
-Her funeral service will follow at 11:00 a.m. in the funeral home and burial will be in Notre Dame Cemetery, Worcester.
+Family and friends are invited to remember and celebrate Walter’s life by gathering for a time of visitation on Thursday, March 16th from 10:00 a.m. to 11:00 a.m. in Mulhane Home for Funerals, 45 N. Main Street in Millbury.

 His graveside service will follow at 11:30 a.m. in St. Brigid Cemetery, West Street in Millbury.